thim81/openapi-format/readme.md

             summary: Update an existing pet
 ```

-An `operationId` is advised to be unique by OpenApi but optional.
-To offer support for OpenApi document that
+An `operationId` is an optional property.
+To offer support for OpenApi documents that don't have operationIds, we have
-don't have operationIds, we have added the `operation` definition which is the unique combination of the OpenApi method &
-path, with a `::` separator symbol.
+added the `operation` definition which is the unique combination of the OpenApi method & path, with a `::` separator
+symbol.

 This will allow filtering for very specific OpenApi items, without the need of adding operationIds to the OpenApi
 document.

-To facilitate managing the filtering, we have also included wildcard options for the `openApiOperation` option, for the
+To facilitate managing the filtering, we have included wildcard options for the `operations` option, supporting the
-methods & path definition.
+methods & path definitions.

+REMARK: Be sure to put quotes around the target definition.

 Strict matching example: `"GET::/pets"`
 This will target only the "GET" method and the specific path "/pets"